muchimi/JoystickGremlinEx/README.md

 - Revamped keyboard conditions on actions or containers:  a keyboard condition now uses the new virtual keyboard editor and allows for multiple latched keys and mouse button triggers.
 (QOL)
 - **New MIDI input device** - GremlinEx can now map MIDI events to GremlinEx actions.
 The new MIDI inputs can be added, edited and removed in the MIDI device tab.
 - **New OSC (Open Sound Control) input device** - GremlinEx can now map OSC events to GremlinEx actions.
 The new OSC inputs can be added, edited and removed from the OSC device tab.
-- New Gated Axis functionality for some actions (SimConnect axis mapping as well as VJoy axis mapping - new axis mode).
+- **New Gated Axis** functionality for some actions (SimConnect axis mapping as well as VJoy axis mapping - new axis mode).
 Gates axes have the notion of "gates", or points along an axis that can be used to trigger one or more sub-actions and modify the axis value output behavior.
+- **New Input Map dialog** - in the tools menu, "view input map" tool displays a dialog containing the current profile mappings as a tree, can be exported to the clipboard.
 - Improved icon reload speed (speeds up the UI load/refresh/update)
 - New file menu for opening Explorer to the current profile folder (QOL)
 - New file menu for opening the profile XML in a text editor (it will save the profile first) (QOL)